2018 FIFA World Cup: Venues

 In October 2014, on their first official visit to Russia, FIFA's inspection committee and its head, Chris Unger, visited St. Petersburg, Sochi, Kazan and both Moscow venues.
 They were satisfied with the progress.
 On 8 October 2015, FIFA and the local organising committee agreed on the official names of the stadiums to be used during the tournament.
 Of the twelve venues, the Luzhniki Stadium in Moscow and the Saint Petersburg Stadium—the two largest stadiums in Russia—were used most; both hosted seven matches.
 Sochi, Kazan, Nizhny Novgorod and Samara each hosted six matches, including one quarter-final match each, while the Otkritie Stadium in Moscow and the Rostov Stadium hosted five matches, including one round-of-16 match each.
-Volgograd, Kaliningrad, Yekaterinburg and Saransk each hosted four matches, but did not host any knockout stage games.
+Volgograd Arena, Kaliningrad Stadium, Central Stadium (Yekaterinburg) and Mordovia Arena each hosted four matches, but did not host any knockout stage games.